dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 information, the West was always at an geoinformational disadvantage.
-Further, that the most significant economically strategic chokepoints along the Silk Road were dominated by the East implies that until the past millinium, the West constantly bled liquidity to middlemen in the Near East, who stood to benefit from all trade between the East and West.
+Further, that the most significant economically strategic chokepoints along the Silk Road were dominated by the East implies that, until the past millinium, the West constantly bled liquidity to middlemen in the Near East, who stood to benefit from all trade between the East and West.
+Hence, the benefits Columbus would gain by finding a navigable sea route to the Far East, "whose *roads* were *paved* with Gold."

 Having your civilization occupy territory along Silk Road was a blessing and a curse: your leaders needed to be capable of intuitively